olllayor/aicom/README.md

-# 🤖 AIcom - AI-Powered Git Commit Generator
+# 🤖 AIcom - AI-Powered Git Commit

-Generate meaningful commit messages using AI and OpenRouter's free models.
+One command to commit with AI-generated message.
+No prompts, no copy-paste, just commit.

 ## 🚀 Quick Start